 - Describe and use the frameworks of science applicable to 2nd-year physical geography.

-- Think critically and examine biogeographical concepts at population, community, ecosystem and biome levels.
+- Think critically and examine biogeographical concepts and issues at population, community, ecosystem and biome levels.

-- Describe and explain the major biotic and abiotic influences on organism growth and distribution that occur within earth’s atmosphere, hydrosphere and biosphere systems, and identify and describe interactions among these systems.
+- Describe and explain the major biotic and abiotic influences on organism growth and distribution in terrestrial, marine and freshwater environments.

 - Communicate effectively using the language, graphical presentation methods and quantitative methods employed in physical geography.